r-lib/available/README.md

 -   Checks for validity
 -   Checks not already available on GitHub, CRAN and Bioconductor
--   Searches Urban Dictionary, Wiktionary and Wikipedia for unintended meanings
 -   Can suggest possible names based on text in the package title or description.